 Crowdfunding Platform – kickstarter, Indigogo, Gofundme,

 Crowdfunding is an innovative way to raise the fund online.
-You can join the online community like KickStarter, Indigogo or GoFundMe and create your fundraising program.
-The crowdfunding can be a loan, contribution or investments from more than one person at the same time.
-If you are a startup business or independent entrepreneur, you can put detailed description of your business or idea on this platforms to start your campaign.
+You can join the online community like Kickstarter, Indigogo or GoFundMe and create your fundraising program.
+The crowdfunding can be a loan, contribution or investment from more than one person at the same time.
+If you are a startup business or independent entrepreneur, you can put a detailed description of your business or idea on these platforms to start your campaign.
 You should be putting business goals, how much fund you need, plans and profit to attract investors.
 People generally come to this platform to know about new startup and their needs.
 If they like the idea then they can make online pledge with the promise of pre-buying the product or as a donation.
-The benefit of these platforms is anyone who believe in your idea can help you in collecting funds for business.
+The benefit of these platforms is anyone who believe in your idea can help you in collecting funds for the business.

 Venture Capitalist: (VCs, Venture Debt)